That's TV: Music channels

 From 18 October 2023, That's 70s was temporarily suspended to enable the broadcast of seasonal film and music channel That's Christmas, which in previous years had temporarily replaced That's TV UK.
 On Freeview, That's 60s temporarily moved to the positions previously used by That's 70s, such that the Christmas channel could take the 18-hour UK-wide slot on channel 65; on Sky, That's 70s was moved to the Entertainment guide and relabelled, with That's 80s and 90s moved up to fill the gap in the Music section.
 On Freesat, That's 60s was removed from the Music guide, remaining available by manual tuning, with That's Christmas added to the rear of the Entertainment listing.
 That's Christmas was not added on Virgin Media, where That's TV UK and That's 60s continue unchanged.
 At the same time That's 90s replaced That's 80s on UK-wide Freeview, with both remaining available as discrete channels in Manchester; viewers outside the city can continue to see 70s and 90s music via the daily programmed blocs on That's TV UK.
 That's 80s subsequently flipped temporarily to continuous Christmas music in the Music section of the programme guide, under the name "Best Xmas Music" (also the title used for Christmas music blocks on the That's TV and That's Christmas channels).
 In December 2023 it was confirmed that, from 3 January 2024, following the Christmas period 'freeze' on EPG changes, "Best Xmas Music" would revert to That's 80s, and move to channel 360 (the former home of the closed Trace Vault), with That's 90s moving to the '80s channel's former position, and that That's 70s would not be reinstated, instead retained in the Entertainment programme guide as a second That's TV channel (That's TV 2).

+On 25 February 2026, That's TV announced that their three linear music channels (That's Melody, That's Oldies and That's 80s) will close down on 28 February 2026 via text on the top of the screen saying 'THIS SERVICE CLOSES 28 FEB, THE MUSIC CONTINUES ON THAT'S TV CHANNELS'.